 A.R.S. § 43-1083.01: A refundable credit is allowed for expanding or locating qualified renewable energy operations in Arizona.
-The credit is up to 10% of the taxpayer's total capital investment in Arizona if 1.5 new full-time employment positions are created for each \$500,000 of new capital investment for manufacturing operations or one new full-time employment position is created for each \$200,000 in capital investment for headquarters.
-For other qualifying renewable energy investment, the credit is 10% of \$500,000 for each 1.5 new full-time employment positions created in manufacturing operations or 10% of \$200,000 for each one full-time employment position created for headquarters, neither of which can exceed 10% of the taxpayer's total capital investment.
+The credit is up to 10% of the taxpayer's total capital investment in Arizona if 1.5 new full-time employment positions are created for each \$500,000 of new capital investment for manufacturing operations or 1 new full-time employment position is created for each \$200,000 in capital investment for headquarters.
+For other qualifying renewable energy investment, the credit is 10% of \$500,000 for each 1.5 new full-time employment positions created in manufacturing operations or 10% of \$200,000 for each 1 full-time employment position created for headquarters, neither of which can exceed 10% of the taxpayer's total capital investment.
 Approval from the Arizona Commerce Authority is required.
+This credit was repealed for taxable years from and after December 31, 2017.